Tree Pruning Schedule: Improving Tree Health and Safety

 Why Pruning Matters

-Signs it’s Time to Prune
+Signs It’s Time to Prune

 • Dead or dying branches and leaves